How to end a fixed term tenancy early

 "This agreement may be ended by landlord or tenant giving at least 2 months' notice in writing, to expire at any time after 6 months from the start of this agreement."

 In this example, the tenant could give written notice at any time but the earliest the tenancy could end would be 6 months into the agreement.

 You will no longer have the right to live in the property after your notice ends.
 You will not be responsible for ongoing rent.

 You cannot usually withdraw a break clause notice so make sure you have somewhere to go before giving notice.

 Find out what else you should do when you leave your rented home.

-If you can't use a break clause
+If you cannot use a break clause

 You could still negotiate an early end to the tenancy with your landlord.

 Last updated: 26 September 2022